Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

 - TLI_5012B_ABS_POS_M1._ENC_SENSOR_OFST_S16 in .../user_libs/TLx_5012B/TLI_5012B.c

 Out of the scope from this code example is the potentiometer for speed inputs for the 2 motors included in the hardware kit.
 In this code example, speed inputs are either from ModusToolbox™ Motor Suite GUI or from CAN message ID (i.e. ID 380h for Motor_0 and 381h for Motor_1).

+### User LEDs indicator

+On the power stage board:
+- Red LED indicates the board is powered on.

+On the control card:
+- Green LED indicates the board is powered on.
+- Orange LED indicates the CAN communication with other subsystems is established.
+- Red LED indicates any faults detected by the board.

 ## Using the code example